rahman-jn/laravel-factory-designpattern/README.md

 # Factory designpattern in Laravel

-Simple implementation of factory design pattern in laravel
+A simple implementation of factory design pattern in laravel

 for installation run this command in terminal: